cmalek/sungazer/doc/source/overview/connecting.rst

 .. image:: ../../images/oldpvs6-internal.jpg
    :alt: PVS6 device with dedicated Ethernet port

-- Has an RJ45 Ethernet port labeled "LAN1 (Installer)"
-- Has multiple USB ports for different purposes
+- Note that on the left, there is a port labeled "D-AUX", one labelled "RJ-485 2-wire", one labelled "LAN1 (Local Ethernet)" and one labeled "WAN (Customer Internet)"
+- The port we want to connect to is LAN1 (Local Ethernet)
+- There are also 4 USB ports, and one for power (labelled "12 VDC").

 You have an older PVS6 device with a dedicated Ethernet port.
 You will just need to use a standard CAT5e or CAT6 Ethernet cable to connect to the device on LAN1.